-It is vitally important that I stress support networks are in place and are waiting and on hand to help the parents.
+Police say support networks are in place and are waiting to help the parents.

 Superintendent Steve Nibloe said: "This is clearly a very upsetting incident and we already have a number of officers dealing with this at the scene and making other enquiries.

 "We do not know with any certainty how long the baby has been there or how it has died and while I understand there will be concern in the community I want to reassure residents that we will be working hard to answer these questions.

 "If anyone has any information whatsoever, regardless of how insignificant you think it might be, please get in touch.